fymontiel41/simulation-modeling-and-analysis-projects/Molecular Dynamics for Argon Systems/README.md

 # Liquid-Vapor Phase Transition in Argon

-This code presents a molecular dynamics simulation of argon undergoing a liquid–vapor phase transition, using the Lennard-Jones interatomic potential.
+This code presents a molecular dynamics simulation of argon undergoing a liquid–vapor phase transition, using the Lennard-Jones interatomic potential, based on the methodology described in: https://www.sciencedirect.com/science/article/abs/pii/S1290072900002039?via%3Dihub.
 The study examines thermodynamic properties such as pressure, temperature, and density as the system evolves over time.
 A configuration with phase coexistence is reached, in which a liquid droplet is surrounded by vapor.
 Density profiles reveal a smooth